“After a lifetime of world travel, I’ve become fascinated that those in the third world don’t have the same perception of reality that we do.“

 “In the developed world, hundreds of millions of us now face the bizarre problem of surfeit.
 Yet, our brains, instincts, and socialized behavior are still geared toward an environment of lack.
 The result overwhelm on an unprecedented scale“

-Introduction: Why I Have Always Loved Third World Travel
+Introduction: Why I Have Always Loved Developing Country Travel

-The greatest gift from my Fifty Plus Nomad lifestyle is realizing that every place in the world is exciting and worthwhile.
+The greatest gift from my Fifty Plus Nomad lifestyle is realizing that every place is exciting and worthwhile.

-I, for many years, thought that Third World was better than First World Travel.
-First World Travel seemed expensive, drab, and not as exciting or life-changing as Third World Travel.
-Then, I discovered that First World is also worth visiting because each country has a unique perspective, culture, cuisine, and way of life.
+I thought Developing Countries were better than Developed Country travel for many years.
+Developed country travel seemed expensive, drab, and not as exciting or life-changing as Developing Country Travel.
+Then, I discovered that Developed Countries are worth visiting because each country has a unique perspective, culture, cuisine, and way of life.

-Frequently, Fifty Plus Nomads tell me that they travel exclusively to regions in the First World.
-Then, they list all the negative stereotypes of the Third World, and, honestly, I can’t help but feel a bit sad that they won’t experience the benefits of Third World Travel.
+Frequently, Fifty Plus Nomads tell me that they travel exclusively to regions in Developed Countries.
+Then, they list all the negative stereotypes of Developed Countries, and, honestly, I can’t help but feel a bit sad that they won’t experience the benefits of Developing Countries.

-The Benefits of Mixing Third World Travel and First World Travel
+The Benefits of Mixing Travel to Both Developing and Developed Countries

-Confining yourself to visit just one part of the world is a bad idea.
-Both Third-World and First-World travel has a lot to offer.
-In my mind, neither is better than the other, and each offers distinct benefits and poses different challenges.
+I don’t recommend confining yourself to visiting just one part of the world.
+Traveling to both Developing and Developed Countries has a lot to offer.
+In my mind, neither is better, and each offers distinct benefits and poses different challenges.

 Comparing and contrasting both parts of the world makes you appreciate that the Earth is a genuinely wonderful planet.
 The diversity of people, places, and natural settings are awe-inspiring and endlessly fascinating.

 The more I discover about someplace, the more I realize that their way of life makes sense, given their history, geographic situation, religion, economic situation, etc.